 To elucidate this conclusion, I will first break down performance theory of the 90s that Weston heavily refutes and synthesize Weston’s own intersectional feminist theory.
 In a nutshell, performance theory of the 1990s, which was made popular by iconic scholars such as Judith Butler, suggests that “the original identity after which gender fashions itself is an imitation without origin” (Butler 1999: 175).
 This theory supposes that gender is created through repetitions of actions and visual cues that come to be understood as essential to the self when in reality they are nothing more than an act.
 Performance theorists emphasized drag and other forms of gender play such as butch/femme lesbian relationships as subversive acts that reveal the falsity of an essential masculinity or femininity.
 Kath Weston argues against this theory through a detailed and humorous ethnography of “Prom Nite,” a lesbian prom held in San Francisco, California in 1985.
 She argues that gender, it’s history, and lived implications, cannot be adequately accounted for when it is conceptualized only as a set of mannerisms and actions learned through socialization.
 Gender, she pushes, is inextricably wrapped up in all social relations and cannot be understood without taking into account the specific social relations of a given time and place.

 In addition to the wider historical context and specific social relations, Weston argues that individual’s experiences of their gender as a part of their identity must be accounted for.
 In addressing this subjectivity that was negated in performance theory Weston writes:

-In the rush to “prove” that lesbians want to be men, then that lesbians are just as feminine as heterosexual women, and more recently that the practice of butch/femme offers a revolutionary subject position capable of subverting oppressive gender relations, analysts have paid little attention to how queer women themselves have interpreted gender in their relationships (Weston 200261).
+In the rush to “prove” that lesbians want to be men, then that lesbians are just as feminine as heterosexual women, and more recently that the practice of butch/femme offers a revolutionary subject position capable of subverting oppressive gender relations, analysts have paid little attention to how queer women themselves have interpreted gender in their relationships (Weston 2002: 61).

 She turns to the women at “Prom Nite” to ask them how they personally experience gender.
 Many women express that gender is something essential to their identity.
 Weston quotes a woman named Vicki Turner who comments on her past roommate’s butch aesthetic:

 She’s worn skirts and things like that.
 But I couldn’t see her in these [gestures at spandex pants] and carrying it off to be really this ultra-Jessica Rabbit kind of thing.
 Sorry, girlfriend!
 It’s like me being the daddy butch.
 They’d look at me and go, ‘Sorry, hon.
 You just don’t have it’ (Weston 70).